iloveclouduk/startbuildingwithclaude/README.md

 ---

+---

+> **You're done with the setup — happy coding!** You now have a fully working app with a **frontend** (Next.js), **authentication** (WorkOS), **backend** (Convex), and a **live dashboard**.
+That's a real application, running and ready to build on.
+>
+> Everything below is about making Claude Code work **for you** — tips, tools, and best practices to build your main application faster.
+The hard part (redesigning the frontend, customising the auth page, building your core features) becomes easy when Claude knows your project, follows your standards, and builds the right way every time.
+Read on to see how.

+---

 ## Section 2 — Understanding Convex Core Concepts

 Convex keeps things **fast, scalable, and enterprise-ready** by enforcing clear boundaries between read, write, and external operations.